-In May 2000 we completed our purchase of ASI's remaining three packaging and test factories, known as K1, K2 and K3 for a purchase price of \$950.0 million and made an additional equity investment in ASI of \$309.0 million, We committed to invest \$459.0 million in total.
-We made our second installment of our committed investment on June 30, 2000 in the amount of \$30.0 million.
-We expect to make the remaining equity investment of \$120.0 million in two equal installments by August 31, 2000 and October 31, 2000.
+In May 2000 we completed our purchase of ASI's remaining three packaging and test factories, known as K1, K2 and K3 for a purchase price of \$950.0 million and made an additional equity investment in ASI of \$309.0 million.
+We committed to invest \$459.0 million in total.
+We fulfilled the remaining equity investment of \$150.0 million in three installments of which \$30.0 million was invested on June 30, 2000, \$60.0 million was invested on August 30, 2000 and \$60.0 million was invested on October 27, 2000.
 We financed the acquisition and investment with the proceeds of a \$258.8 million convertible subordinated notes offering, a \$410.0 million private equity financing, \$750.0 million of secured bank debt and approximately \$103 million of cash on hand.
 The new secured bank debt consists of a new \$900.0 million secured bank facility that includes a \$200.0 million revolving credit line.
-As of June 30, 2000, \$100.0 million was available under the revolving credit line.
+As of September 30, 2000, \$100.0 million was available under the revolving credit line.
 The new secured bank debt provides for amortization of the drawn amount over a five to a five and one-half year period and quarterly principal and interest payments.
 In conjunction with the private equity financing, we issued 20.5 million shares of our common stock in the private equity offering and granted warrants to purchase 3.9 million additional shares of our common stock at \$27.50 per share.